mevimo/youbit/README.md

 This is still a useful ~40% effective inrease in effective available bandwidth, leading to less errors and a potentially higher information density.
 On higher resolutions however, the use of zero frames seems to be detrimental.
 Use at your own discretion.
 <br><br>

+## Why not upload lossless videos?
+Compressing the video locally (before YouTube will compress it *again*) might seem like a very bad idea if we want our data to remain intact.
+However, the difference in filesize is very big.
+And as soon as the encoding process is reasonably effcient, the time it takes to upload the video to YouTube becomes by far the biggest bottleneck.
+If we carefully control the amount of compressing that we do locally, we can make our video alot smaller (and faster to upload) without affecting data integrity all that much.

+That being said, changing the 'crf' option in YouBit allows you to control this variable.
+It is simply the [Constant Rate Factor](https://slhck.info/video/2017/02/24/crf-guide.html) setting that is passed to the x264 codec.
+<br><br>